Collagen: 9 Reasons Why This Improves Your Health

 Its health benefits of include supporting a healthy metabolism, repairing and healing leaky gut syndrome, protecting the heart, supporting the liver and detoxification, and improving sleep quality.
 It also strengthens bones, teeth, and nails, improves the quality of skin and hair, reduces cellulite and stretch marks, and repairs and strengthens joints, ligaments, and tendons.

 There are several strategies you can use to improve your own levels.
 You can remove the environmental factors, such as smoking and processed foods, and eat a nutrient-dense diet with amino acids, vitamin C, and minerals.
-One of the best ways to ensure optimal levels is to use with a high-quality supplement.
+One of the best ways to ensure optimal levels is to use a high-quality supplement.

 Sources for this Article Include: